OlPezzoo/wsREST/README.md

 # wsREST
-C#: connessione tra un client e un web service
+C#: connection between a client and a web service